-FAQ About Cataract Surgery
+FAQs About Cataract Surgery

 Patients undergoing cataract surgery often have questions about the procedure and what will happen afterwards.
-Below, New York Eye and Ear Infirmary of Mount Sinai (NYEE) answers a few commonly asked questions about what to expect.
+New York Eye and Ear Infirmary of Mount Sinai (NYEE) answers a few commonly asked questions about what to expect.

 Most cataract surgeries are performed under topical anesthesia (eye drops).
 Many patients will also be given a sedative and/or anti-anxiety medicine during the procedure.
 Occasionally, a patient will receive a novocaine-like medication injected under the eye to relax the eye muscles and numb the nerves for pain.
-General anesthesia is uncommon, but can be used if you feel you would be uncomfortable during the procedure, have a difficult time remaining still, or have intense anxiety.
+General anesthesia is uncommon but can be used if you feel you would be uncomfortable during the procedure, have a difficult time remaining still, or have intense anxiety.

 These problems can usually be treated successfully with prompt medical attention.
 NYEE is particularly well equipped to deal with any complications thanks to a full complement of ophthalmic specialists who are routinely present in its operating suites.
 We are widely known, for example, for our expertise in treating pseudoexfoliation syndrome (PXF).
 PXF is an age-related problem that targets mainly ocular tissues through the gradual deposit of white flaky material on the lens capsule and other eye structures.
 This condition can pose unique obstacles for cataract surgery, including zonular weakness (weakness in the scaffolding that holds the cataract lens) and poor pupillary dilation.

-How do I care for an IOL?
+How Do I Care For an IOL?